 While laying in bed each night, many people don’t realise that their bedsheets can become a depository for dead skin cells, sweat, body oils, dirt, and all kinds of other bacteria.
 That’s why it’s essential to maintain a frequent schedule for washing the sheets.

-For the 10.2% of Canadians, 8.4% of Americans and 10.3% of Australians who only clean their bed linen once a year or not at all, it seems they have not made their bed, yet they have no problem sleeping in it.
+For the 10.2% of Canadians, 8.4% of Americans and 10.3% of Australians who only clean their bed linen every few months or not at all, it seems they have not made their bed, yet they have no problem sleeping in it.